tushartari11/tushartari11/README.md

 ---

-**Completed B2.2 Intensive Course in German Language from Goethe Institute, Munich**
+**Achieved the TOGAF® Enterprise Architecture Practitioner Certification** **Completed B2.2 Intensive Course in German Language from Goethe Institute, Munich**
-**Completed B2.1 Conversation Course in German from Deutsch Akademie, Munich**
-**Completed B1.2 level from AGI institute, Stuttgart, Germany**

-**Completed level (B1) in German language of the Common European Framework of Reference for Languages from Max Mueller Bhavan Mumbai.**
+**Achieved the (B1 level ) in German language of the Common European Framework of Reference for Languages from Max Mueller Bhavan Mumbai.**

 **EDUCATION**